orenbenkiki/cargo-todox/README.md

 project source files (taken from `git ls-files`).
 It will succeed if and only if there are no such occurrences.

+You can also say `cargo todox --version` to report the version number.

 ## Checking TODOX on a CI server

 To keep your code base clean, it can be helpful to fail the CI build when a pull